• Disabled by Association: California Federal Courts Consider Whether FEHA Supports Workplace Accommodations Based on Another Person’s Disability

 [7] Id. at *6.

-Join Coblenz partner Ashley Weinstein-Carnes on Wednesday, May 21, 2026 during the Bisnow Bay Area Senior Housing Summit.
-Ashley will moderate the panel “Building and Designing to Meet the Needs of the Aging Population,” which will cover how senior housing facilities are being designed and built to support comfort, accessibility, safety, and wellness while maintaining efficiency and constructibility.
+Join Coblenz partner Ashley Weinstein-Carnes on Thursday, May 21, 2026 during the Bisnow Bay Area Senior Housing Summit.
+Ashley will moderate the panel “Building and Designing Senior Housing that Performs,” which will cover how senior housing facilities are being designed and built to support comfort, accessibility, safety, and wellness while maintaining efficiency and constructibility.
 For more details and to register, please click here.

 Categories: Events